garg91/ECE50024_mini_challenge/README.md

 The facenet_epoch_10.pth file was too large to upload on the github as the file is 105MB.
 Therefore, I have niot included that file here.
 Moreover the image folder were too large to upload as well, hence they are also not included here.

-For these reasons please run the training file (train.py) first with your image folder while commenting out the part that requires the saved model checkpoint.
+For these reasons please run the training file (train.py) first with your image folder while commenting out the part that requires the saved model checkpoint (lines 140-145).
 Then once you have the saved model.pth file you can run the test file (test.py) as it requires the saved model weights to run predictions.